- Is there a Penalty for Not Insuring Your Non-running Car?

 But what about cheap temp insurance?
 This is an option if you KNOW you won’t be getting your car on the road, but it isn’t foolproof.
 The only reason we say it MIGHT be an option is because most of the companies offering temp insurance (insurance for a short amount of time, often less than 6 months) don’t offer the best coverage.
 So while technically you’re insured to avoid fines and periods of being uninsured, it’s not ideal.

 Do you have to have insurance on a non-running car?
 Yes.
 This is especially unfortunate if you have a damaged car that you can’t drive but need to save up money to fix it.
 Obviously, paying for insurance during this time just means it will take you longer to save up!
 Depending on how much your car is worth, how much the repairs will cost, how long it will take you to save up for repairs, how much you’re paying per month on car insurance, and a whole lot of other factors, you might want to consider selling your broken down car to a junk car buyer like JunkCarsUS because we will give you cash for non-running cars!
+If you're looking to free yourself from the burden of insurance and maintenance costs, you might be thinking, 'Where can I sell my non running car?'
+JunkCarsUS is here to help.

 With over 12 years of experience buying junk cars, we have come up with a simple three-step process that will give you the fastest, easiest, and most profitable junk car selling experience all over the USA!
 Here are our three steps.